Economy of Spokane, Washington: Mining and forestry products

 The mining districts of northern Idaho are still considered among the most productive in North America.
 The Coeur d’Alene district of Shoshone County (also known as Silver Valley) in northern Idaho has produced more silver than any other mining district in the United States, and is historically one of the top three silver districts in the world in total silver produced.
-The district competes with Potosi in Bolivia and Pachuca-Real del Monte in Mexico for the title of greatest silver district, each having produced more than a billion troy ounces of silver.
+The district competes with Potosi in Bolivia and Pachuca-Real del Monte in Mexico for the title of the greatest silver district, each having produced more than a billion troy ounces of silver.
 Mining company Gold Reserve Inc. is headquartered in Spokane and Hecla Mining, the owner of the Lucky Friday mine in Mullan, Idaho is headquartered in Coeur d'alene.
 A mining policy advocacy group representing the mining industry and interests in the US and Canada, the American Exploration & Mining Association is located in Spokane Valley.
 They purport their annual meeting is the second-largest annual mining convention in the United States.

 Forestry management and products still have an influence in the area.
 The biggest such firm in Spokane, PotlatchDeltic, invests and manages timberlands and manufacture wood products.
-The company had a market capitalization of over $3 billion and was the eighth-largest timber company in the U.S in 2017.
+The company had a market capitalization of over $3 billion and was the eighth-largest timber company in the U.S. in 2017.
 The company manages 1.9 million acres of timberlands primarily in Idaho, Minnesota, and the southeastern United States and does so with sustainable forestry practices as required to be certified by the Sustainable Forestry Initiative.
 Also in the forestry products industry, Clearwater Paper, is a spin-off of Potlatch Corp that makes tissue and paperboard products.
 With an annual revenue of $1.9 billion, the company claims to be the biggest supplier of private or store-label tissue products to grocery outlets in the US.